CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="SSHKeysAPI..deleteSSHKey"></a>

 ### SSHKeysAPI~deleteSSHKey(name) ⇒ <code>Promise</code>
-gets an array of the currently available ssh keys on civo cloud
+gets an array of the currently available ssh keys on civo cloud [DELETE]

 **Kind**: inner method of [<code>SSHKeysAPI</code>](#SSHKeysAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the sshkeys list or rejects with an error